ajgruber/Gruber-Sciencelab-Website/content/software_tools_databases/KAPAC/index.md

 ---

-KAPAC, standing for k-mer activity on polyadenylation site choice, infers activities of oligomeric sequence motifs on poly(A) site choice.
+3' Untranslated regions (3' UTRs) length is regulated in relation to cellular state.
+To uncover key regulators of poly(A) site use in specific conditions, we have developed KAPAC, standing for k-mer activity on polyadenylation site choice.
+KAPAC infers activities of oligomeric sequence motifs on poly(A) site choice.
+Previously, we have applied KAPAC to sequencing data from normal and tumor tissue samples and uncovered motifs that can explain changes in cleavage and polyadenylation in specific cancers.
+Amongst others, our analysis pointed to the polypyrimidine tract binding protein 1 (PTBP1) as a regulator of poly(A) site choice in glioblastoma.